 Critical Importance of Indoor Air Quality (IAQ)

 In commercial office buildings, Indoor Air Quality (IAQ) is a primary concern.
-IAQ refers to the indoor air breathed in by a building’s occupants.
+IAQ refers to the quality of indoor air breathed in by a building’s occupants.
 The pollution levels in this indoor air can be up to five times higher than outdoor levels, and poor IAQ ranks as one of the top five environmental risks to public health.
-Now more then ever, making sure that the circulated air is clean and the occupants protected is vital.
-In order to help address some of the concerns regarding reopening offices and major commercial spaces in time of COVID, check out our blog and infographic to get the process on the right track.
+Now more then ever, making sure that the circulated air is clean, and that occupants are protected, is vital.
+In order to address concerns regarding the reopening of offices and commercial spaces following the emergence of COVID-19, check out our blog and infographic to get the process on the right track.

 Extensive Studies Show:

 poor IAQ had caused them to miss work